 As a final thought worth pondering, it’s curious how gardening has as its foundations the applied sciences of horticulture and agriculture, yet it’s filled with so much dogma and myths, very strange indeed…

-To learn how to improve drainage in pots, please see my article – How to Improve Drainage in Plant Pots, The Proper Way to Do It!
+- To learn how to improve drainage in pots, please see article – How to Improve Drainage in Plant Pots, The Proper Way to Do It!